adbac/ImageRuler/README.md

 #### Overwriting files

 By default, if the final image already exists, the tool skips it.
-But if you want to overwrite exisiting images with the option `-o`.
+But if you want you can overwrite exisiting images with the option `-o`.
 Example:
 ```shell
 rule_image 'scans/book.pdf' 'images/' -o
 ```